 As a bonus our training preparations will fill our summer with fun hikes and great picnics with terrific nutrition!
 We will enjoy the most amazing scenery the Sierras have to offer.

 - Training – It’s best to begin your training with a minimum of three months.
 Hiking Half Dome is exhilarating but also grueling.
-It is a 14-16 mile hike and will take 10-12 hours.
-Start with short 4-5 mile hikes gradually progressing in length and altitudes.
+It is a 14-16 mile hike (depending on where you start) and will take 10-12 hours.
+Begin your training with short 4-5 mile hikes gradually progressing in length and altitudes.
 The hike at Half Dome rises 5000 feet from Yosemite Valley floor (8600 feet above sea level).

 - Good footwear – for this hike you’ll need hiking boots or hiking shoes.
 Begin breaking them in early.
 Wear them at every opportunity; around the house, a walk around the neighborhood.
 Comfortable?
 Start wearing them on your hikes!
 Investing in quality socks that wick the water away from your feet will (hopefully) save you from blisters.